page_title_detailed

 Recovery

-Typically, it takes about 2 weeks to recover from lumpectomy surgery and get back to your normal activities.
-(If you had more extensive surgery — such as removal of multiple lymph nodes, and/or oncoplastic lumpectomy that involved a breast reduction or lift — recovery will take longer).
+Typically, it takes about 2 weeks to recover from surgery and get back to your normal activities.
+(If you had more extensive surgery — such as removal of multiple lymph nodes, and/or oncoplastic lumpectomy that involved a breast reduction or lift — recovery will take longer.)
 Your care team should provide instructions about what you need to do at home, such as:

 • Take pain medications — whether prescription or over-the-counter medicines — and possibly antibiotics.
 You can ask about dosage and timing for each medicine, and how long you should take them.

 • Care for your surgical incision and dressing.
 Your team should tell you about possible signs of infection, such as redness, discharge, or fever, and who to call if these happen.
 They will also tell you how to care for your incision and when the bandaging can be removed.
 Ask when you will be able to shower and if you can wear a comfortable sports bra (no underwire).
 In most cases, surgeons use sutures that dissolve on their own.
-Some surgeons use Steri-strips or Dermabond glue.
+Some surgeons use Steri-strips or surgical glue.
 These may either come off on their own, or your team will remove them.
 If you had traditional stitches, ask when they will be removed.

 • Care for your surgical drain.
 If a drain was placed in your body during surgery, you should receive instructions on how to empty the detachable bulb that captures any fluid that drains from the surgical site.
 Your team will also explain that you or your caregiver will need to measure the fluid, and write down the amount of fluid each time the bulb is emptied.
 You’ll be asked to share this information with your nurse or doctor to make sure the incision is draining properly.

 • Safely exercise your arm to prevent stiffness.
 Ask about when and how to start exercising your arm safely and gently to help with recovery.
-Your care team should give you written, illustrated instructions on how to perform these exercises.
-They should also tell you what activities to avoid (such as lifting or pulling) and when it is safe to resume them.

 Side effects